Kirk's dik-dik: Habitat and territoriality

-As noted by Tinley (1969), typical habitats of Kirk's dik-dik consist of thicket mosaics characterized by well-developed shrub layers and scant short grass cover.
+Typical habitats of Kirk's dik-dik consist of thicket mosaics characterized by well-developed shrub layers and scant short grass cover.
 Dik-diks live in pairs on territories of 2–86 acres, depending on cover and resources.
 If no unfavorable events occur a pair of Kirk's dik-dik may reside within the same territory for life.
 Males are the main defenders of territories, as females are unable to maintain territories themselves.
 (Kingdon 1982) According to MacDonald (1985), territorial conflicts over quality habitat are not frequent, however, when do they occur, males charge one another, stopping just short of physical contact, before repeating the process by running from a longer distance.
 Furthermore, the encounter ends when one male surrenders, which results in both males scratching at the ground, urinating, and defecating".

 Diet

 Dik-dik are herbivorous and their diets consist mainly of foliage, fruits, shoots, and berries.
 Due to their adaptations, dik-diks are water-independent and rely on vegetation as a source of water.
 Kirk's dik-diks are concentrate selectors, feeding selectively on dicotyledonous plants that can be rapidly fermented and digested.
 This includes leaves and fruit high in nutrients and water, but low in fiber and cellulose.
 Grasses are only consumed when they are germinating and Kirk's dik-diks have stomach capacities and mass that consist of 8.5–10.0% of body mass when full and 2.2% when empty".
 Because of the aforementioned facts and their high food requirements, Kirk's dik-diks feed and ruminate periodically throughout day and night.
 They consume roughly 3.8% of their body mass daily.